BAPPAYNE/CBStorm/README.md

 ## License

-This script is provided as-is for educational and research purposes.
+This script is provided for educational and research purposes.